Skip to content

 What are warning signs that I need professional help after a psilocybin experience?#

-Seek professional support if any of these persist beyond 1–2 weeks: depersonalization, intrusive flashbacks, sleep disruption, intense ongoing anxiety, dissociation, increasing isolation, sense that "something is wrong with me" that wasn't there before, suicidal thoughts, or urges to use more psychedelics to escape what surfaced.
-Earlier intervention is better.
-Look for therapists trained in trauma, IFS, or psychedelic integration.
+Seek professional support if any of these persist beyond 1–2 weeks: depersonalization, intrusive flashbacks, sleep disruption, intense ongoing anxiety, dissociation, increasing isolation, a sense that "something is wrong with me" that wasn't there before, suicidal thoughts, or urges to use more psychedelics to escape what surfaced.
+Earlier support is better.
+Look for licensed professionals trained in trauma, IFS, or psychedelic integration, and contact a crisis line or emergency services if you are in danger.

 What is a spiritual emergency and how is it related to psychedelic experiences?#

-A spiritual emergency is a period of intense psycho-spiritual crisis — often called a "spiritual awakening gone too fast" — where transformative experience overwhelms a person's integration capacity.
-Symptoms include sense of being broken open, fluid identity, intense emotional release, and difficulty managing ordinary life.
-Psychedelic experiences can trigger or accelerate them.
-The work is slow, supported integration with someone who recognizes the difference from a mental health crisis.
+A spiritual emergency is a period of intense psycho-spiritual crisis — sometimes described as a "spiritual awakening gone too fast" — where a transformative experience overwhelms a person's capacity to integrate it.
+It can involve a sense of being broken open, fluid identity, intense emotional release, and difficulty managing ordinary life.
+Psychedelic experiences can trigger or accelerate one.
+The work is slow, supported integration with someone who can tell the difference from a mental-health crisis — and mental-health crises need appropriate professional care.

 Research & Science